 5 Ways to Advocate for Yourself During Pregnancy and Postpartum

-Having a baby is arguably the most vulnerable yet empowering time of your life.
-Which means it’s extremely important to know how to advocate for yourself during pregnancy and postpartum and have true confidence in your abilities.
+This means it’s extremely important to know how to advocate for yourself during pregnancy and postpartum and have true confidence in your abilities.

 And you can advocate for yourself and use your voice at every opportunity throughout your pregnancy.

-But sometimes, it’s not that easy.
-So for anyone wondering how, here are five simple ways you can advocate for yourself during pregnancy and postpartum.
+So for anyone wondering how, here are five simple tips for advocating for yourself during pregnancy and postpartum.

 In this article: 📝